aruzhanabilmazhin/cse210-hw/README.md

 # cse210-ww-student-template
 Hi, my name is Aruzhan.
-This course is looking hard for me.

 This repository contains the starter code for many different projects.
 They are arranged as follows: